reahl/reahl/reahl-doc/doc/component/setup.cfg.rst

    component =
      {}

+The items listed below go inside this json object if specified.

 .. note::
-   Remember to include `setuptools' and `reahl-component-metadata` as build dependencies in your pyproject.toml in order for this to work.
+   Remember to include `setuptools` and `reahl-component-metadata` as build dependencies in your pyproject.toml in order for this to work.

 .. _setup_cfg_persisted: